javascript-tutorial/en.javascript.info/1-js/02-first-steps/05-types/article.md

 Right now, `BigInt` is supported in Firefox/Chrome/Edge/Safari, but not in IE.
 ```

-You can check [*Can I Use* BigInt compatibility table](https://caniuse.com/bigint) to know which versions of a browser are supported.
+You can check [*MDN* BigInt compatibility table](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt#Browser_compatibility) to know which versions of a browser are supported.

 ## String